pjotrekk/lightning/blogpost/blogpost.md

 All the data processing will be executed via Apache Beam with Apache Flink as the runner.
 The endpoints will use Spring Data repositories which is a super convenient tool for this NoSQL database integration.

 If you are not familiar with Spring Boot I encourage you to read Michal's great [Spring Boot article](https://www.polidea.com/blog/what-is-spring-boot-first-steps-with-spring/).
+To learn more about Apache Beam I recommend Kamil's [Apache Beam Tutorial](https://www.polidea.com/blog/apache-beam-tutorial-and-beginners-guide/) and [Apache Beam Quickstart](https://beam.apache.org/get-started/quickstart-java/).

 ## Setting things up